ScienceLogic/is_syncpack_cookiecutter/README.md

     $ cookiecutter https://repository/is_syncpack_cookiecutter.git

 You will be asked about basic information:
-	author, url_project, syncpack_name, project_short_description, version and the requires_minimum_is_version where the syncpack is going to be installed
+	author, url_project, syncpack_name, syncpack_friendly_name, syncpack_description, version and the requires_minimum_is_version which is the IS system version where the syncpack is going to be installed